ekylibre/doc/README.md

 # Documentation of Ekylibre

+This project containt the following informations

-Documentation for the V2 of Ekylibre using Nanoc
+* User Documentation for Ekylibre solution

 ## compile the documentation (HTML and PDF)